-In three new episodes Anne Frank, played by Luna Cruz Perez, shares her life, thoughts and feelings about the time after the period she spent in hiding.
-After the Arrest is the sequel to the Anne Frank video diary, which was published in May 2020.
+In three episodes Anne Frank, played by Luna Cruz Perez, shares her life, thoughts and feelings about the time after the period she spent in hiding.
+After the Arrest is the sequel to the Anne Frank video diary.
 The first part of the video diary ends on 4 August 1944, the day of the arrest.

 After the arrest